Baystation12/Baystation12-Lore/Species/The Prometheans.md

 overload a Promethean, providing more energy than is required.
 During this period, the Promethean tends to attempt to expend the excess energy as soon as possible, commonly by using it to bolster their natural regeneration.
-This allows for them to regenerate entire limbs naturally.
+This allows for them to regenerate injuries at incredible speeds, going as far as to regenerate whole limbs in a matter of seconds.
 Other possible uses for this excess energy, as revealed by extensive testing, include shapeshifting and (with extreme effort on the Promethean's part) limited telepathy.
 However, this is not entirely beneficial; excess energy also seems to cause the Promethean to grow more solid, hindering movement and making them more vulnerable to low temperatures and low pressure.

 Lastly, the Prometheans are affected by electricity in ways inconsistent with that of the slimes.
 Promethean flesh, like that of the slimes, is superconductive; unlike the